-The age of criminal responsibility is to be raised to 12 years when the Age of Criminal Responsibility (Scotland) Act 2019 comes into force.
-As this report was compiled under the current legislation, for the purposes of this report, eight is still the minimum age.
-More information on the Age of Criminal Responsibility (Scotland) Act can be found <a href="https://example.com/here/beauty-state-new-to-stat
+1 The age of criminal responsibility was raised to 12 years under the Age of Criminal Responsibility (Scotland) Act 2019.
+Since the 29th November 2019 it has only been possible for a Reporter to refer a child aged under 12 to a hearing on care and protection grounds.
+More information on the Age of Criminal Responsibility (Scotland) Act can be found <a href="https://example.com/here-example.com/